JNDisrupter/JNPhoneNumberView/README.md

 [![License](https://img.shields.io/cocoapods/l/JNPhoneNumberView.svg?style=flat)](https://cocoapods.org/pods/JNPhoneNumberView)
 [![Platform](https://img.shields.io/cocoapods/p/JNPhoneNumberView.svg?style=flat)](https://cocoapods.org/pods/JNPhoneNumberView)

+## JNPhoneNumberView

-**JNPhoneNumberView** used to to show the country dial code and the phone number, you can click on the dial code and select another country from the countries picker, this view has a delegate methods to pass the international number and validity of it.
+used to to show the country dial code and the phone number, you can click on the dial code and select another country from the countries picker, this view has a delegate methods to pass the international number and validity of it.

 ### Screenshots
 <img src="https://github.com/JNDisrupter/JNPhoneNumberView/raw/enhancements/Images/screenshot2.png" width="200" height="400"/>        <img src="https://github.com/JNDisrupter/JNPhoneNumberView/raw/enhancements/Images/phonenumber1.gif" width="200" height="400"/>        <img src="https://github.com/JNDisrupter/JNPhoneNumberView/raw/enhancements/Images/phonenumber2.gif" width="200" height="400"/>

+### Usage

+- #### To add JNPhoneNumberView in interface builder:

+    1. Drag an UIView and change the class to "JNPhoneNumberView"

+    2. Add refrence for it in the view controller.

+- #### Implement JNPhoneNumberViewDelegate:

+     Set the 'delegate' in your view controller and implement the following methods:

+     - Presenter View Controller to be used for presenting the Country list picker:

+          ```swift
+          func phoneNumberViewGetPresenterViewController() -> UIViewController
+          ```

+     - Get Country picker configuration:
+        ```swift
+        func phoneNumberViewGetCountryPickerAttributes() -> JNCountryPickerConfiguration
+        ```

+     -  Did change text:
+        ```swift
+        func phoneNumberView(didChangeText text: String)
+        ```

+     -  Did end Editing with bool value indicate if the phone number is valid:
+        ```swift
+        func phoneNumberView(didEndEditing text: String, isValidPhoneNumber: Bool)
+        ```

+     -  Selected Country did changed with bool value indicate if the phone number is valid:
+        ```swift
+        func phoneNumberView(countryDidChanged country: JNCountry, isValidPhoneNumber: Bool)
+        ```

+- #### Implement JNPhoneNumberViewDataSourceDelegate:
+    Set dataSourceDelegate in your view controller if you want to provide a source with custom countries instead of using the our like the following:

+    ```swift
+    func countryPickerViewControllerLoadCountryList(completion: @escaping ([JNCountry]) -> Void, errorCompletion: @escaping (NSError) -> Void)
+    ```

+#### Public Methods:
+1. setDefaultCountryCode(_ defaultCountryCode: String): you can set a default country using this method, you just have to pass a country code such as "US", "PS".
+2. public func setupViewAttributes(_ attributes: JNPhoneNumberViewAttributes) : with this method you can pass a custom attributes.

+#### Public Properties:
+1. delegate : Picker Delegate
-**JNCountryPickerViewController** used to to show the countries list and select one of the countries, this view controller has a delegate methods to pass the selected country as JNCountry object, also we provide the developer the flexiability to pass a custom country list insead of use the cached one.
+2. dataSourceDelegate: Data Source Delegate **JNCountryPickerViewController** used to to show the countries list and select one of the countries, this view controller has a delegate methods to pass the selected country as JNCountry object, also we provide the developer the flexiability to pass a custom country list insead of use the cached one.

 ### Screenshots